Best group garage sale tips

 - they could even set up their own 'lemonade stand' or may be a BBQ

 If others donate items for your sale then record what was given and what was sold

 Also check if they want the unsold items back or not.
 If not then check that they don't care how you dispose of it.

 Community/neighborhood or street sale tips

 - Make a map and highlight the houses involved.
 Include this in your flyers and also as hand-outs on the day.

-- Set up a Facebook page or web page for communicating to everyone involved during preparation then with the sale details, photos of items, etc. for shoppers to use.
+- Set up a webpage for communicating to everyone involved during preparation then with the sale details, photos of items, etc. for shoppers to use.